The average hourly pay for a Crisis Counselor is $17.09.

 A crisis counselor works with clients who have been through crises, listening to clients and providing resources (and, as applicable, suggestions) related to the crisis and clients' specific needs.
 Generally, the objective is not to get clients to forget about the crisis, but to help them develop strategies for coping and processing trauma.
 The counseling may be private or take place in a group counseling setting depending on the situation and position.
-Additionally, some counselors work with youth and/or families.
+Additionally, some counselors work with yo…Read more

 Crisis Counselor Tasks

-Work with clients over the phone or in person to determine the crisis and immediate needs.
+- Work with clients over the phone or in person to determine the crisis and immediate needs.

-Identify appropriate resources and connect clients to assistance.
+- Identify appropriate resources and connect clients to assistance.

-Report on interactions and escalate serious cases.
+- Report on interactions and escalate serious cases.

-Screen and assess patients for mental, chemical and other factors to determine next steps.
+- Screen and assess patients for mental, chemical and other factors to determine next steps.